 It does not.

 (13) Authoritativeness, references and resourcesIt is inconceivable in the 21st century that a peer-reviewed communication could be made without its authors referring to prior work.
 References reduce the risk of plagiarism and allow readers to follow the authors’ thinking, experimental processes and conclusions, especially in complex areas of immunology, molecular biology and therapeutics.
 Medical dictionaries are not peer-reviewed works and thus have traditionally been exempt from stringent (read, any) requirement for references.
 They are regarded as secondary sources and are held to a lower standard for citing source material.
 They rely instead on consultants and learned authorities to support their legitimacy.

 Prior convention (that of not quoting sources) notwithstanding, it is difficult to rely on an information product unable to quote its sources, especially considering the ready availability of regularly updated online resources for:

 (14) Comprehensiveness The Oxford English Dictionary (OED) defines comprehensiveness as: the quality of comprising or including much.
 For a lexicon to be useful, each of its definitions should provide the targeted user demographic (physicians) a satisfactory amount of information (comprehensiveness) about the word or phrase being defined.
 For a muscle, an adequate definition would include the muscle’s origin, its insertion in bone, blood vessels supplying it or its region, its innervation, function, and types of injury with which it may be uniquely susceptible, if applicable.

 Whilst it is impossible to specify the number of words required to meet the comprehensiveness standard for all terms, the relevant details for a muscle require 40 to 50 words, which translates to 3 to 4 lines of text.
-Few would argue that inflammation of the gallbladder, the Dorland’s four-word definition for cholecystitis is woefully inadequate, as are 6 lines of text for retinitis pigmentosa–RP, when there were, at last count, RP can be caused by defects of 85 different genes, or 9 lines for AIDS (acquired immunodeficiency syndrome).
+Few would argue that inflammation of the gallbladder, the Dorland’s four-word definition for cholecystitis is woefully inadequate, as are 6 lines of text for retinitis pigmentosa–RP, when there were, at last count, RP can be caused by defects of 85 different genes, or 9 lines of text for AIDS (acquired immunodeficiency syndrome).